FranciscoCaetano88/lupi-family/README.md

 # Lupi Family

-This project is purely informative about the history of the Lupi Family.
+The history of Lupi's from Portugal.

 ## Installation